atomicno28/WebMobi_Intership/README.md

 2. Axios

 ### Key-Points
--> handle all the exceptions.
+1. handle all the exceptions.
--> used routing to show the answers as well as the errors.
+2. used routing to show the answers as well as the errors (using UseNavigate).